MicrosoftDocs/architecture-center/docs/solution-ideas/articles/partitioning-in-event-hubs-and-kafka.md

 - [Apache Kafka][Apache Kafka]: An open-source stream-processing platform.
 - [Event Hubs with Kafka][Use Azure Event Hubs from Apache Kafka applications]: An alternative to running your own Kafka cluster.
 This Event Hubs feature provides an endpoint that is compatible with Kafka APIs.

-No matter which option you choose, your solution needs to:
+No matter which option you choose, your solution needs to process events in parallel and be able to maintain event order.
+It also needs to balance loads and offer scalability.

-- Process events in parallel.
-- Be able to maintain event order.
-- Balance loads.
-- Offer scalability.

 Services that use [partitioning models][Partitions] meet all of these requirements.
-Such systems need a strategy to determine how many partitions to use and how to assign events to partitions.

-This reference architecture covers the following points:
+Event Hubs, Kafka, and Event Hubs with Kafka all use partitioning models.
+With these systems, you need strategies for the following decisions:

-- Strategies for identifying the number of partitions to use.
+- How many partitions to use.
-- The advantages and disadvantages of using additional partitions.
-- Strategies for assigning events to partitions.
+- How to assign events to partitions.
-- The effects of partitioning on downstream data processing.
+- How to assign partitions to subscribers.

-- Differences between partitioning in Event Hubs and Kafka.
+This reference architecture discusses such strategies.
+It also points out differences between partitioning in Event Hubs and Kafka.
-- Code examples that illustrate concepts.

 ## Architecture